 The micro-fiscal turnover limits are also separate from VAT.
 For income received in 2026, Entreprendre Service Public says micro-fiscal status can apply where prior-year turnover did not exceed EUR 83,600 for service or liberal activities, or EUR 203,100 for commercial sales-type activities.
 Exceeding a threshold for two consecutive years generally moves the business out of the micro regime.

 Possibly, depending on tax residence, where work is performed, client location, foreign withholding, treaty relief, EU social-security coordination, and whether the income is paid through a platform, company, or direct contract.
-Keep contracts, invoices, Flexhire or marketplace statements, Wise/Payoneer/Stripe statements, bank receipts, withholding certificates, and FX records.
+Keep contracts, invoices, Flexhire or marketplace statements, Wise/Payoneer/Stripe statements, bank receipts, withholding certificates, and foreign-exchange records.
 Cross-border freelancers should speak with a French tax adviser before assuming a SIRET number or platform payout solves all foreign tax issues.

-France-based freelancers can use SEPA bank transfers, international wires, Wise, Payoneer, Stripe, Flexhire platform payouts, card payments, and crypto where lawful and properly documented.
+France-based freelancers can use SEPA bank transfers, SWIFT international bank wires, Wise, Payoneer, Stripe, Flexhire platform payouts, card payments, and crypto where lawful and properly documented.
 The best route depends on client country, currency, fees, settlement speed, VAT evidence, source-of-funds checks, and whether the provider supports your personal, micro-entrepreneur, or company setup.

 Platforms like Flexhire, Fiverr, and Upwork are generally usable by France-based freelancers when the work is lawful, properly documented, and reported for tax, VAT, Urssaf, accounting, and immigration purposes.
 Fiverr and Upwork can help with marketplace discovery and smaller projects, but Flexhire is usually the stronger structured option for serious international freelance careers because it combines vetted opportunities, contract records, payment support, and a clearer long-term work history.